GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 ---
-Hello everyone, in this lab I created a simple L (LAN) network that uses (ROS).
+Hello everyone, in this lab I created a simple Local Area Network (LAN) network that uses Router On a Stick"(ROAS).
 Hopefully you all find this lab insightful!

 # Table of Contents